background

 The difference between the ending and beginning expansion MRR reflects the change in expansion MRR, which reflects the incremental expansion MRR generated in a given month.

-Converting the expansion MRR into a percentage facilitates “apples to apples” comparisons to its peer group—i.e. the competitors operating in the same (or an adjacent) industry—including tracking the historical trajectory in the expansion rate over time.
+Converting the expansion MRR into a percentage facilitates “apples-to-apples” comparisons to its peer group—i.e. the competitors operating in the same (or an adjacent) industry—including tracking the historical trajectory of the expansion rate over time.

 Expansion MRR Rate — Practical Application